-Every print comes with a 30-day satisfaction guarantee.
-If you are not completely satisfied with your purchase, simply return the print within 30 days in like-new condition for a cheerful refund, exchange, or credit (less any shipping and delivery/pickup charges) toward another in-stock print.
+Yes.
+If you are not completely satisfied with your purchase for any reason, simply return it within 30 days in like-new condition for a cheerful refund, exchange, or credit (less any shipping and delivery/pickup charges).

 Thank you very much for your order.

 Exhibiting photographers get this question a lot.
 I'm never sure why people ask it, so I'm never sure how to answer.
 Are people asking if I use film or digital?
-(Film, see the film or digital question.)
+(Film first, now digtal.
+See the film or digital question.)
 Are they asking what brand camera I use because they're inspired to try night photography themselves?
 (Great, but the camera doesn't make much difference as long as it can handle long exposures.)
 Or perhaps my studio visitors are simply making conversation.
 Well, I'm happy to talk about my work.

 Anyway, I now use a Nikon D5100 digital SLR.
 I used to use a Bronica GS-1 medium format camera.
 As its name implies, medium format is in between 35mm and large format (the old-timey camera with bellows like an accordian and the photographer under a black drape).
 Medium format let me capture more detail than 35mm, so I can make larger prints.
-As high-resolution digital cameras continue to increase in quality and decrease in price, I'll probably switch, but I have others reasons for sticking with film (again, I refer you to the film or digital question).
+With modern high-resolution digital cameras and skillful techniques, large prints can be made from digital negatives too.

 The light you see in my photos is almost always existing light—mostly street light and moonlight.
 Occasionally, I use a spotlight to lighten shadows.
 Also, I rarely manipulate a scene at all—what you see is what was there.